Professor (2013– ), history of science, University of Minnesota;

 In the history of special relativity, my main interest is in the transition from the electromagnetic mechanics of Max Abraham to the relativistic continuum mechanics of Max Laue.
 Work in the history of special relativity typically focuses on the transformations of our concepts of space and time, treating such well-known phenomena as the slowing-down of moving clocks and the universal contraction of moving objects.
 The profound implications of special relativity for mechanics usually go unaddressed, even though the theory's most famous formula, E = mc2, is part of relativistic mechanics.
 Classical mechanics lacked the resources to deal with systems involving the interaction of matter and electromagnetic fields, an area of particular interest in the early 1900s.
 Classical theory led to such baffling and counter-intuitive predictions that electric forces would move a charged body into a position in which its energy is at a maximum rather than at a minimum; or that charged bodies carry momentum that is at right angles with their direction of motion.
 Many of these puzzles arose from the experiments by Trouton and Noble, analyzed in my dissertation.
 They are easily solved once classical mechanics is replaced by relativistic mechanics.
 Even though Einstein identified this transition in 1912 as the watershed advance in relativity theory, it has never been systematically discussed in the extensive literature on the history of special relativity.

-In the history of quantum mechanics, I've been working on a series of papers (together with Tony Duncan, a high-energy theorist at the University of Pittsburgh) on the origins of matrix mechanics in dispersion theory and its further development, especially through the work of Pascual Jordan.
+In the history of quantum mechanics, I've written several papers with Tony Duncan, a high-energy theorist at the University of Pittsburgh, on the origins of matrix mechanics in dispersion theory and its further development, especially through the work of Pascual Jordan.
+In 1927, Jordan published his version of the Dirac-Jordan (statistical) transformation theory.
+It was largely in response to Jordan's work that John von Neumann developed the Hilbert space formalism of quantum mechanics (see our paper "(Never) mind your p's and q's").

 Michel Janssen, Drawing the Line between Kinematics and Dynamics in Special Relativity, Studies in History and Philosophy of Modern Physics 40 (2009) 26–52 [abstract]

-Michel Janssen and Matthew Mecklenburg, From Classical to Relativistic Mechanics: Electromagnetic Models of the Electron., Interactions: Mathematics, Physics and Philosophy (2007)
+Michel Janssen and Matthew Mecklenburg, From Classical to Relativistic Mechanics: Electromagnetic Models of the Electron., Interactions: Mathematics, Physics and Philosophy, 1860–1930.
+Editors: V. F. Hendricks, K. F. Jørgensen, J. Lützen, and S. A. Pedersen.
+Dordrecht: Springer, 2007

 Michel Janssen, Of Pots and Holes: Einstein’s Bumpy Road to General Relativity., Annalen der Physik 14, Supplement (2005)